FILE A COMPLAINT

 1. It is the responsibility of each job applicant or employee who believes that (s)he has experienced conduct that may violate this policy to report the conduct promptly.

 2. Verbal or written complaints must be made to the following:

 a) Employment Investigations and Civil Rights Compliance(EICRC), City Administrator's Office,150 Frank H. Ogawa Plaza, 2nd Floor, Wilson Building, Oakland, CA (510) 238-3500.

 • Immediate supervisor

 • Any department or agency head, director, manager, or supervisor

-4. An employee or applicant may also complain directly to the Equal Employment Opportunity Commission (EEOC) or the California Department of Fair Employment and Housing (DFEH) in accordance with their procedures.
+4. An employee or applicant may also complain directly to the Equal Employment Opportunity Commission (EEOC) or the Civil Rights Department (CRD) in accordance with their procedures.